 ‘Undoubtedly,’ replied Flurry's grandmother; ‘but it is not in the middle of my straw, my meal, my buttermilk, my firewood, and anything else of mine that can be pilfered for the uses of a kennel!’
 She concluded with a chuckle that might have been uttered by a scald-crow.” -Excerpt from "The Finger of Mrs. Knox"

 Foxhunting Life is pleased to bring you downloads of short stories by some of our favorite sporting authors.
-These works are in the public domain and may be downloaded by you, enjoyed, copied, and shared as you see fit.To read more, a subscription is needed: Click here to subscribe
+These works are in the public domain and may be downloaded by you, enjoyed, copied, and shared as you see fit.To read more, a subscription is required.
+Log in or click here to subscribe.